 Wed, 08 Jan 2014 00:00:00 +0000

-http://mixedbit.org/blog/2013/05/13/object_oriented_programming_with_closures.html http://mixedbit.org/blog/2013/05/13/object_oriented_programming_with_closures.html <![CDATA[Object Oriented Programming with closures]]> Object Oriented Programming with closures
+https://mixedbit.org/blog/2013/05/13/object_oriented_programming_with_closures.html https://mixedbit.org/blog/2013/05/13/object_oriented_programming_with_closures.html <![CDATA[Object Oriented Programming with closures]]> Object Oriented Programming with closures

 I’ve been recently watching Structure and Interpretation of Computer Programs.
 These are great lectures that I highly recommend to everyone interested in programming.
 Some people can be discouraged by the use of Scheme, don’t be.
 Scheme is a tiny language, very easy to pickup and follow, and many techniques from the lectures are applicable to today’s mainstream languages.